 Where can I find financial help to get a mammogram?

 Partial or total costs of mammograms are covered by Medicare, Medicaid and most private health plans.
-To find out what the law requires insurance carriers to provide, go to the Illinois Department of Insurance’s (see RESOURCES in the right-hand column)
+To find out what the law requires insurance carriers to provide, go to the Illinois Department of Insurance’s page (see Resources).

 The Illinois Breast and Cervical Cancer Program provides free mammograms and Pap tests for women who qualify - women age 35 to 64 and are uninsured.
 Younger women may qualify if they have symptoms.
 To find a site near you that provides this free service, call the Women’s Health-Line at 888-522-1282 (TTY 800-547-0466).